richardsavery/demos/index.md

 I am a developer of artificial intelligence and robotics, using music and creativity as a medium to program better interactions, understandings and models.
-Currently in my 3rd year of a PhD in Music Technology (minor in Human Computer Interaction), at the Georgia Institute of Technology, working in the Robotic Musicianship Lab with Gil Weinberg.
-View my resume
+I'm currently in my 3rd year of a PhD in Music Technology (minor in Human Computer Interaction), at the Georgia Institute of Technology, working in the Robotic Musicianship Lab with Gil Weinberg.
+<a href="/CV (4).pdf" target="_blank">You can see my resume here.</a>

 This page includes my recent projects, completed from 2017 onwards.
 For archived projects visit www.richardsavery.com